IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

-C |Excessive spatial distortions of the brain (susceptibility artifact) D |High number of black slices, outliers, or hyperintensity in a slice E |Significant movements or in a critical area for the study F |Folding that impacts the brain
+C |Excessive spatial distortions of the brain (susceptibility artifact) D |High number of black slices, outliers, or hyperintensity in a slice E |Significant movements or in a critical area for the study F |Aliasing artifact that impacts the brain
-G |Background noise or folding ghost artifact with an impact on the brain H |Unexpected anatomical anomalies/pathologies not covered by the protocol I |Other artifacts
+G |Background noise or ghost artifact with an impact on the brain H |Unexpected anatomical anomalies/pathologies not covered by the protocol I |Other artifacts

+How to check each criteria is detailed below with examples.

 #### A. Non-compliant brain coverage according to the protocol or abnormal subject positioning (subject rotation)